Flipkart strengthens supply chain with 23,000 new hires | Business

 - India

+Flipkart is also undertaking training programmes for its direct hires in various aspects of the supply chain by following strict safety regulations and protocols across its warehouses while also driving awareness on COVID safety behaviour, a statement said.

+At Flipkart, the top priority is to meet the needs of consumers through a safe and robust supply chain while ensuring the safety of employees, Flipkart Senior Vice-President Supply Chain Hemant Badri said.

-''The growing demand for e-commerce services across the country as people continue to remain indoors to fight the virus has necessitated a ramp-up of our supply chain, creating thousands of employment opportunities'',Senior Vice- President, Supply Chain at Flipkart , Hemant Badri said.
+''The growing demand for e-commerce services across the country as people continue to remain indoors to fight the virus has necessitated a ramp-up of our supply chain, creating thousands of employment opportunities.
+All new hires will be covered with our healthcare and wellness initiatives to ensure their safety during these testing times,'' he added.

-The company said in a statement it is also undertaking training programmes for its direct hires in various aspects of the supply chain.

-Through a mix of classroom and digital training, enhancing their understanding of supply chain management, these trainings are being undertaken through mobile applications such as WhatsApp, Zoom, and Hangout, along with Flipkarts own Learning Management System, it was stated.
+The e-commerce major said through a mix of classroom and digital training for enhancing understanding of supply chain management, it is conducting training through mobile applications such as WhatsApp, Zoom, and Hangout, along with Flipkart's own Learning Management System (LMS).

+These training sessions span customer service, delivery, installation and safety and sanitation measures along with the handling of hand-held devices, PoS Machines, scanners, various mobile applications and ERPs, the statement said.

+They are also informed and trained in the safety regulations and protocols around COVID-19 to ensure their and customers' safety, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)